The r

 Mandy Polley

 Mandy has been protecting the beautiful local environment for two decades.
-Her first job out our uni was with the Cape to Cape Catchments Group, and nearly 20 years later she’s returned to the same group which is now Nature Conservation Margaret River Region.
-In between, she spent seven years working for the City of Busselton and Meelup Regional Park Management Committee.
-After taking time out to have kids, she volunteered with community groups and delved into placemaking (or community-led design creating vibrant places for people).
-In her spare time you’ll find Mandy exploring, learning, connecting, being active in nature and bringing up her two energetic young boys.
+Her first job out of uni was with the Cape to Cape Catchments Group, and nearly 20 years later she’s returned to the same group which is now Nature Conservation Margaret River Region.
+In between, she spent seven years working for the City of Busselton and for Meelup Regional Park.
+After taking time out to have kids, she volunteered with community groups and delved into “placemaking” (or community-led design creating vibrant places for people).
+You’ll also find Mandy exploring, learning, connecting, and being active in nature with her two energetic young boys.

 Obelia Walker